 Which protocols should I use with Magic vpn edge?

 WireGuard is typically the fastest and easiest to configure.
 OpenVPN offers broad compatibility.
 Use the protocol that matches your device support and security requirements.
-Proxy microsoft edge: The complete guide to using proxies and VPNs with Microsoft Edge for privacy, speed, and access

 Can I use Magic vpn edge for gaming?

 Yes, edge routing can reduce latency for online games, but you should test on your specific network, ensure a kill switch is active, and consider multi-hop or regional edge choices if needed.
+How to turn on edge secure network vpn and enable edge secure network in Microsoft Edge on Windows macOS Android and iOS 2026

 Is split tunneling safe?